-Before I begin, let me summarize a remark of one brilliant peer.
-Variance is enormous in the field.
-Joining the frontier requires a résumé that is outlandishly perfect.
+Before I begin, let me summarize a remark of one brilliant peer, that variance is enormous, and joining the frontier requires a otherworldy stainless résumé.
 It is never too much to repeat this.
 However, since anyone actually aiming for that perfection is unlikely to read a post like this, I only deal with the question how large the the gap/residual will be if you fall short.

 The industry lacks foundations

-You have probably heard the cliché that academia is ‘out of touch with practice’.
-The real problem, in the contrary, is that much of practice lacks foundational discipline.
-Look far back: even Dijkstra’s algebraic proofs remain a distant dream.
+You have probably heard of the cliché that academia is ‘out of touch’ with practice.
+For computer science, I would be better say much of practice is not based on sounded discipline.
+Looking back: even Dijkstra’s algebraic proofs remain a distant dream.
 The flaws in productions are daily fodder for public mockery, but how can we demand rigor from a production pipeline that is less disciplined than alchemy?
-When MIT retired 6.001 (SICP), it was an admission that there are no choice but to conspire with the crude rules of the game.
-Look closer: many CS people are simply unequipped to think about cutting-edge problems.
-I will spare no comment on how much sense AI hype-sters perceive for the theoretical big picture.
+That MIT retired 6.001 (SICP) was an admission that there are no choice but to conspire with the rules of launching rat race.
+Looking closer: many people are simply unequipped to think about cutting-edge problems.
+No comment is needed on how much sense AI hype-sters perceive for the theoretical big picture.1

-Hence the chronic disease of our field: an absence of foundations, compensated by stainless résumés, glittering portfolios, and interview questions that might as well be stand-up comedy.
+Hence the chronic disease of our field: rounded square résumés, glittering portfolios, and interview questions that might as well be stand-up comedy.
 I strongly recommend the Undergraduate Self-Help Guide from SUFE, for we are converging with business studies, unless you arrive with Fields-medal-level mathematical force.
-Like business, the barrier erected by school rankings is more and more insurmountable, and that is only the tiniest symptom of the convergence.
+The barrier erected by school rankings is more and more insurmountable, and that is only the tiniest symptom of the convergence.

-The public panic of lacking ‘professional moat’ as the bedrock of personal competitiveness misses the larger picture.
+The public panic of professional moat as the bedrock of personal competitiveness misses the larger picture.
 A discipline without foundations does not just lack a moat.
 Its bigger problem is that aiming for the middle lands you at the bottom.
-Amateurism is everywhere, and there is no sublimity.
-For many, ‘two bugs make a right’ is the goal.
+Conformism everywhere, and no place for sublimity.
+The suspicious on technical salons yester-year is glue sustaining even-swelling clusters today.
+For many, ‹two bugs make a right› is the goal.
 Grinding for GPA or flaunting ego are merely corollaries of lacking goal.

-Look at the ‘myth of self-study’.
 Contrary to the popular claim that self-studying computer science is impossible, the myth is real.
-However, no serious knowledge can be acquired merely by reading profound-sounding materials.
-It might be unserious if you managed to learn something that way.
-Even worse is the invented loftiness: canonical books from the last century, or the cult of the overnight genius.
+However, that is acquired merely by reading profound-sounding materials is all but serious.
+Even worse is the invented loftiness: mimeographed canonical books, or cult of an overnight genius.
 If you are unlucky enough to take a course built on cult, exercise your own judgment.

 Full disclosure: the above is the zeal-of-a-convert view from someone lacking training in mathematics, natural science, or economics.
 I hope the reader is better equipped, yet this field is full of people like me, and there is no escape hatch.